kderoodt/viscon-assignment/README.md

 # Rail Detector & Row Counter
 **Greenhouse localisation for the Viscon Operational Robotics Engineer Assignment**

+A ROS 2 C++ package that

+* Detects greenhouse heating rails in the infrared stream of an Intel RealSense D456 (Q1)

+* Counts the rows the robot has passed using the rail detections & odometry (Q2)

+The package is self‑contained and reproducible in ≤ 10 minutes on a fresh ROS 2 Jenny install.

 ---

 ## Table of Contents